lucasjinreal/nb/README.md

 > Please install `nb` with `pip install nbnb`, the `nb` name was taken already, so we using `nbnb` instead!

-Nenural network Blocks (aka: **NB**, or neural network builder).
+Neural Network Blocks (aka: **NB**, or neural network builder).
 This library provides massive fancy blocks for you to quick build your powerful networks!
 Some SOTA tricks and connections such as CSP, ASFF, Attention, BaseConv, Hardswish, Mish all included for quick prototype your model.
 This is an **Arsenal for deeplearning forge**.

 **nb** is an idea comes from engineering, we build model with some common blocks, we exploring new ideas with SOTA tricks, but all those thing can be gathered into one single place, and for model quick design and prototyping.